armetiz/node-freebox-sdk/README.md

 node-freebox-sdk
 ================

 SDK to manage Freebox v6.
+Caution, work only with firmware 1.x.x

 **Right now, only wifi is manageable.
 Stay tuned.**